Rowan County improves in health rankings, looks to keep climbing in the future - Salisbury Post

 Rowan County improves in health rankings, looks to keep climbing in the future

-SALISBURY — The health of Rowan County residents and the community is on the rise, according to a recently released report from the University of Wisconsin’s Population Health Institute.
+SALISBURY — The health of Rowan County residents and the community are on the rise, according to a recently released report from the University of Wisconsin’s Population Health Institute.

 Compared to the state’s other 99 counties, Rowan ranked 60th in health outcomes and 51st in health factors in 2021, ascending several spots from 73rd and 61st in the 2020 rankings.
 In the 2019 rankings, Rowan County was 59th in health outcomes and 64 in health factors.